blurrycontour/zuul-gerrit/doc/source/reporters.rst

 ------

 Zull reports back to GitHub pull requests via GitHub API.
-It will create a comment containing the job status.
+On success and failure, it creates a comment containing the build results.
+It also sets the status on start, success and failure.
+Status name and description is taken from the pipeline.

 A :ref:`connection` that uses the github driver must be supplied to the reporter.
-It has a string parameter, but it has no special meaning yet.
+It ignores any options, so empty value is sufficient.

 SMTP
 ----